dreamhigherct/dreamhigher/content/Support us/_index.md

 ## Donate

 #### Financial contributions
-We are a regsitered Non-Profit Organisation.
+We are a registered Non-Profit Organisation (NPO # 208-621).
 If you would like to help financially, you can make a EFT (South Africa), or Wire transfer (international) using these banking details:

 Bank: Standard Bank
 Account holder: DreamHigher Climbing Club NPO